Five Ways Your Competitor Is Using Instant Messaging Options to Improve Their Customer Success

 But remember this – content isn’t only the blog post – it’s much more.
 You can engage with your potential customers in various ways:

-• Create funny videos with explanations and solutions of your potential customers’ problems
+• Create funny videos with explanations and solutions to your potential customers’ problems

 • Create Infographics